oconnor663/applied_crypto_2021_fall/pset1/readme.md

   correct problem is worth a point.
 There is no partial credit for close answers or nearly correct code.
 Output that isn't valid JSON won't get any points.
+- Gradescope is the source of truth for due dates.
+We'll usually publish solutions for each problem set immediately after the submission deadline expires.
+Partly for that reason, **Gradescope will not accept any late submissions.** If we need to make accommodations for illness or other life circumstances, we can reach out to the Office of Student Affairs together.

 Rather than spelling out all these steps in exhaustive detail, I've made [a screen recording](http://www.youtube.com/watch?v=W0SVEHqy9h4) of myself working